 10. Can I participate in UNREAD in parts?

 Participants will be required to complete all 6 months at the community in order to receive the certificate of completion.
 Since the program is revised each year, and components often overlap or follow through in continuation, it is not possible to attend it in parts.

 11. Can I participate in UNREAD while pursuing my job or college?

 We would advise against joining UNREAD if you have already committed to engaging in another program.
 UNREAD is designed to be a full time intensive program.
 Along with intellectual stimulation, it also places emotional and psychological demands on participants.
 Learning to work with others requires us to develop consistent awareness of our own thoughts, feelings, and behaviour in a community set up.
 This means the time that is available for rest and leisure is also important for you to be able to absorb and digest all that has been churned up during the week.

 12. I am in therapy at HNI/in private practice with a therapist from HNI.
 Can I still participate in UNREAD?

-We do not encourage individuals who are currently in therapy at HNI or those who share other sensitive boundaries with existing patients/therapists at HNI to join UNREAD in order to maintain the safety that comes with keeping these boundaries intact.
+We do not encourage individuals who are currently in therapy at HNI or those who share other sensitive boundaries with existing therapy seekers/therapists at HNI to join UNREAD in order to maintain the safety that comes with keeping these boundaries intact.
 However, if you have terminated therapy 2 years ago with no contact with your therapist, you could apply for UNREAD with the awareness that this will take away the opportunity to resume therapy with the same therapist in the future, if needed.
-Like other nuanced aspects, this can be a longer conversation that we have during the interview.
+Like other nuanced aspects, this can be a longer conversation that we have during the intake conversation.